adelon/naproche-zf/docs/tutorial.md

 ## Proof vernacular

 Proof checking in Naproche-ZF relies on automated theorem provers like Vampire.
 This means that reasoning can be quite loosely structured and many small details are taken care of automatically.
-Reasoning steps that require deep and complex reasoning however, may require more detailed proofs.
+However, reasoning steps that require deep and complex reasoning may require more detailed proofs.

-Within proofs, we distinguish between global facts, which are all preceding theorems that have been successfully proved, and local assumptions, which are the assumptions of the theorem statement (e.g. `Suppose ...`) and local assumptions or intermediate claims that are made throughout the proof.
+Within proofs, we distinguish between *global facts*, which are all preceding theorems that have been successfully proved, and *local assumptions*, which are the assumptions of the theorem statement (e.g. `Suppose ...`) or of individual proof steps (`Assume ...`) and *intermediate claims* that are established throughout the proof.

-At the start of a proof, the *sufficiecny* or *proof goal* corresponds to the conclusion of the theorem statement.
+At the start of a proof, the *sufficiency* or *proof goal* corresponds to the conclusion of the theorem statement.
-Some proof steps may change the sufficiency.
+Some proof steps may change this sufficiency.

 ### Proof via intermediate claims